-I was recently asked to deliver an address to the Wellington Jazz Club at an event celebrating the contribution of Paul Dyne and Roger Sellers to the New Zealand jazz scene.
-Here’s the script.
+The Wellington Jazz Club asked me to deliver an address celebrating the contribution of Paul Dyne and Roger Sellers to the New Zealand jazz scene.
+Paul and Roger